zerc/django-light-draft/README.md

 django-light-draft
 ==================

-Preview changes without saving the data in the db.
+Preview changes without saving data into a db.

 Install
 -